 Cruise Whitsundays operates daily ferries from Hamilton Island to Airlie Beach, as well as other island resorts.
 Airports in either Mackay or Townsville are also situated approximately two hours of driving distance from Airlie Beach.

 We will have a great line-up of speakers from different specialties and disciplines to educate us on rural topics.
+Please visit the program to see all the speakers.

 The meeting will include the following workshops: